 This will also help regulate your obese dog’s insulin levels, curb its appetite to an extent, and keep it full throughout the day.
 As soon as the dog’s metabolism starts improving, the weight will come off more easily.

 Calorie counting is not the only important aspect to keep in mind, the quality of the food itself is also key.
 This is especially important if you have an obese dog.
 If you want your dog to lose weight, you should feed it fewer carbs, and more fresh and whole foods.
 Make sure to look at the food labels as many processed dog foods are filled with up to 60%- and even more carbohydrates.

 To ensure that your obese dog is following a healthy diet, feeding it proteins and fresh food that provide fibre and moisture will keep it satiated.
 Bioavailable food and food that is dense in nutrition will enhance your dog’s health and decrease their total food intake.

 Factor in the Treats

-Don’t forget that dog treats need to be controlled and reduced for your dog to lose weight.
-You shouldn’t take the dog treats completely out of your dog’s diet; they keep your dog excited, keep a positive reinforcement and rewards system in place, and are great training aids.
+Don’t forget that dog treats need to be controlled and reduced for obese your dog to lose weight.
+You shouldn’t take the dog treats completely out of your dog’s diet.
+They keep your dog excited, keep a positive reinforcement and rewards system in place, and are great training aids.
 However, you should still closely monitor the number of treats that your dog is getting throughout the day.

 Make sure that the treats don’t make up more than 10% of your dog’s daily caloric intake.
 If you feed your dog an overall healthy diet but give it a lot of treats, this can be the reason behind your dog’s heaviness.